On the strongest three-valued paraconsistent logic contained in classical logic and its dual: Abstract

 \section{Abstract}

-LP$^{\IImpl,\False}$ is a three-valued paraconsistent propositional logic which is essentially the same as J3.
+\LPif\ is a three-valued paraconsistent propositional logic which is essentially the same as J3.
 It has most properties that have been proposed as desirable properties of a reasonable paraconsistent propositional logic.
 However, it follows easily from already published results that there are exactly 8192 different three-valued paraconsistent propositional logics that have the properties concerned.
-In this note, properties concerning the logical equivalence relation of a logic are used to distinguish LP$^{\IImpl,\False}$ from the others.
+In this paper, properties concerning the logical equivalence relation of a logic are used to distinguish \LPif\ from the others.
 As one of the bonuses of focussing on the logical equivalence relation, it is found that only 32 of the 8192 logics have a logical equivalence relation that satisfies the identity, annihilation, idempotent, and commutative laws for conjunction and disjunction.
+For most properties of \LPif\ that have been proposed as desirable properties of a reasonable paraconsistent propositional logic, its paracomplete analogue has a comparable property.
+In this paper, properties concerning the logical equivalence relation of a logic are also used to distinguish the paracomplete analogue of \LPif\ from the other three-valued paracomplete propositional logics with those comparable properties.